ozchamo/YAKKO/README.md

     OPTION is one of:
         - startcluster    ->  Start up an existing cluster
         - stopcluster     ->  Shutdown or suspend the cluster in memory
+        - startonboot     ->  Enable start-up of the cluster on system boot
         - addnode         ->  Grow the cluster compute capacity by adding a new compute/infra node
         - deletenode      ->  Remove a running node from the cluster
         - nodelogs        ->  Display the logs of a particular node